CoronaCards/sample-ios-OverlayChildView/README.md

 # Setup

-The sample expects `CoronaKit.framework` to be installed at `/Users/Shared/CoronaLabs/ios/CoronaKit.framework`.
+The sample expects `CoronaCards.framework` to be installed at `/Users/Shared/CoronaLabs/ios/CoronaCards.framework`.

 # Requirements